- About ASF

 Expectations of Clubs

 Autism Science Foundation Student Clubs are expected to further the mission of the Autism Science Foundation.
 To achieve this goal, student clubs help disseminate information about autism into their school and local communities through awareness activities and educational workshops.
-Additionally, student clubs should host fundraisers to raise money for the Autism Science Foundation, in order to fund critical autism research.
+Additionally, student clubs often host fundraisers to raise money for the Autism Science Foundation, in order to fund critical autism research.

 The Autism Science Foundation strives to maintain its image as a reputable funder of critical scientific research, and the student club must not interfere with this image.
 Student clubs must act in the best interest of the larger organization.
 If there is any doubt, please contact the Autism Science Foundation for further guidance.